2010. Team Pen Portraits

 A gentleman who works in IT

-Has a square cut that is feared and
+Has a square cut that is feared and mighty

 But the star in the family